ahmetax/Checked-Turkish-Word-List/README.md

 1. Word Collector (Completed)
 2. Word Collector from Wikipedia (Completed)
 3. Creating the database and tables (Completed)
-4. Downloading the updated zemberek-full.jar file
+4. Downloading the updated zemberek-full.jar file (Completed)
 5. Word Analysis

 ## Using the Word Collector